ahkscript/awesome-AutoHotkey/CONTRIBUTING.md

  4. If the item has any other related links, they should go after description.
 Like this - Forum thread: [link](http://link) .
 - Use unique html anchor tags for each subsection.
 More about it [here](https://github.com/ahkscript/awesome-AutoHotkey/issues/12) and [here](https://github.com/ahkscript/awesome-AutoHotkey/issues/2#issuecomment-52114056).

 The main page [README.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/README.md) should only contain up-to-date scripts, which work with the latest version of AutoHotkey.
-Non-up-to-date or discontinued scripts which are historically valueable should be listed on [Historical.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/Historical.md)
+Non-up-to-date or discontinued scripts that have historical value should be listed on [Historical.md](https://github.com/ahkscript/awesome-AutoHotkey/blob/master/Historical.md)

 ### Quality standards
 To stay on the lists, libraries, library distributions, scripts, tools and resource should adhere to these quality standards: